dhis2/dhis2-docs-translations/fr/dhis2-user-manual-en.md

 > **Note**
 >
-> You never enter indicators directly in DHIS2, you calculate them.
+> You never enter indicator values directly in DHIS2, you calculate them.

-An indicator formula can consist of mathematical operators, for example plus and minus, and of the following elements:
+An indicator formula can consist of mathematical operators, for example plus and minus; functions (see below); and of the following elements:

 <table>
-<caption>Indicator formula</caption>
+<caption>Indicator elements</caption>
 <colgroup>
 <col style="width: 36%" />
 <col style="width: 30%" />